hadibuxm/new-calculator/product_discovery/product_calculator/feature_arthmetics/README.md

-# Arithmetic Calculator in Python
+# Arithmetic Calculator Project

-## 1. Overview and Summary
+## Overview and Summary

-This project aims to develop a reliable, user-friendly arithmetic calculator using Python.
-The calculator will be capable of performing basic mathematical operations, including addition, subtraction, multiplication, and division.
-It will cater to the needs of students and professionals who require a quick and accurate tool for basic arithmetic calculations.
+The goal of this project is to create a reliable and user-friendly arithmetic calculator.
+This calculator will be able to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+The calculator should be able to handle and display input and output of both integers and decimal numbers.
+It should also be able to handle multiple operations in a single input string, respecting the order of operations (PEMDAS/BODMAS).

-## 2. Key Decisions and Conclusions
+## Key Decisions and Conclusions

-- The calculator will be developed using Python, a high-level language known for its extensive library support and readability.
-- The calculator will handle and display input and output of both integers and decimal numbers.
-- Error handling will be implemented for scenarios such as division by zero.
-- The calculator will be able to handle multiple operations in a single input string, respecting the order of operations (PEMDAS/BODMAS).
-- The user interface will be clear and user-friendly, providing clear instructions for input.
+The calculator will be developed in Java.
+Java was chosen due to its object-oriented nature and its ability to easily create a GUI-based application.
+JavaFX or Swing libraries will be used to create a user-friendly interface for the calculator.

-## 3. Important Details Discussed
+## Important Details Discussed

-- Python's inbuilt `eval()` function could be utilized for evaluating expressions.
-However, user input should be sanitized to prevent code injection attacks.
-- The use of libraries such as Tkinter or PyQt could be considered for developing a GUI application.
-Alternatively, a CLI could be used.
-- The code should be structured in an object-oriented manner using classes and methods.
-This will facilitate easier maintenance and expansion in the future.
-- Test-driven development is recommended to ensure all parts of the code function as expected.
+The calculator should gracefully handle errors, such as dividing by zero, and should return an appropriate error message in such cases.
+Java doesn't have built-in tools to evaluate complex math expressions, so external libraries like mXparser may be used or a custom function may be written to handle this.
+Proper exception handling should be implemented to handle potential calculation errors.
+The codebase should be well-structured and commented for maintainability and potential future expansion.
+Unit testing is recommended to ensure code reliability and correctness.

-## 4. Action Items or Next Steps
+## Action Items or Next Steps

-- **Research**: Investigate further on Python's `eval()` function and the potential security risks associated with it.
-- **Design**: Decide on the user interface - GUI or CLI.
-If GUI, choose between Tkinter and PyQt.
-- **Development**: Begin coding the calculator, ensuring to follow best practices for Python and object-oriented design.
-- **Testing**: Implement test-driven development.
-Write tests for each function as it's developed and perform regular testing and debugging.
-- **Documentation**: Continue updating this document as the project progresses, adding any new decisions or important information.
+1. **Design phase**: Create a design of the calculator's interface and its functionality.
+2. **Development phase**: Start the development of the calculator based on the design.
+This includes creating the GUI, implementing the arithmetic operations, and handling user input and errors.
+3. **Testing phase**: Perform unit testing on the code to ensure reliability and correctness.
+Test the calculator with various input scenarios to make sure it works as expected.
+4. **Deployment phase**: After successful testing, deploy the calculator for use.
+5. **Maintenance phase**: Regularly update the calculator as needed and fix any bugs that may arise.

+## Conclusion
+This document serves as a guideline for the development of the Arithmetic Calculator project.
+The calculator is expected to be user-friendly, reliable, and accurate in its calculations.
+It will be a valuable tool for students and professionals alike.